FiscalNote (NOTE)

 Josh Resnik, CEO & President

-Josh Resnik has over twenty-five years of experience as an executive, attorney, and business leader in both startup and established corporate environments.
-Prior to joining FiscalNote, he served as COO/General Counsel and a board member of Spree Commerce, leading the company to a successful acquisition by First Data Corporation (now Fiserv).
-He also previously led the Digital division of Gannett and was a senior in-house attorney at AOL.
-Josh has advised numerous tech startups and a venture capital firm investing in the tech and media ecosystem.
-He joined FiscalNote in 2018, serving as General Counsel and Chief Content Officer before his appointment as CEO & President, effective January 1, 2025.
+Josh Resnik serves as FiscalNote's Chief Executive Officer & President, bringing over twenty-five years of experience as an executive, attorney, and business leader in both startup and established corporate environments.
+Prior to joining FiscalNote, he was a senior executive and member of the Board of Directors of Spree Commerce, serving as COO/General Counsel and helping lead the company to a successful acquisition by First Data Corporation (now Fiserv).
+Before Spree Commerce, he led the Digital division of Gannett and was a senior in-house attorney at AOL.
+Earlier in his career, he practiced law in the TMT sector in corporate transactions and regulatory matters and has advised numerous tech startups and a venture capital firm.

-Jon Slabaugh brings three decades of experience as an investor, operating executive, and board member in high-growth business intelligence, data, and SaaS workflow companies.
-Before FiscalNote, he was the Managing Director of UCG, a private holding company, where he managed mergers, acquisitions, divestitures, debt and equity financings, and oversaw the completion and integration of over 30 strategic acquisitions.
-He also co-founded and served as Managing Director of MCG Capital, an investment company backed by firms including Goldman Sachs Capital Partners and Soros Private Equity Partners, which became a publicly-traded Business Development Company during his tenure.
+Jon Slabaugh is the Chief Financial Officer and Chief Investment Officer at FiscalNote, with three decades of experience as an investor, operating executive, and board member at high-growth, business intelligence, data, and SaaS workflow companies.
+Prior to FiscalNote, Jon was the Managing Director of UCG, a private holding company that encompassed 10 leading business-to-business information, data, and workflow SaaS companies, where he managed mergers, acquisitions, divestitures, debt and equity financings, completing and integrating over 30 strategic acquisitions.
+Earlier in his career, he co-founded and was a Managing Director of MCG Capital, an investment company backed by Goldman Sachs, Heller Financial, Vestar Capital Partners, and Soros Private Equity Partners, which became a publicly-traded Business Development Company during his tenure.

 Can Babaoglu, Chief Product Officer

-Can Babaoglu is responsible for managing product strategy and delivery across FiscalNote's markets for policy, regulatory, legal, and strategic and operational risk.
-He brings nearly two decades of experience in product development, product management, and product-led growth.
-Before joining FiscalNote, Can served as Vice President for Product at Casetext, a company that was acquired by Thomson Reuters for $650 million in 2023.
+Can Babaoglu is the Chief Product Officer at FiscalNote, bringing almost two decades of product development, product management, and product-led growth experience.
+Before joining FiscalNote, he was Vice President for Product at Casetext, which was acquired by Thomson Reuters for $650 million in 2023.
+He was also a co-founder at both Smartup Network and Sprongo, both of which had minor exits.

 AI Analysis | Feedback